 Only sterile equipment is used to collect blood.
 The needle used to draw blood from your vein has never been used before, and it’s thrown away right after it’s used.
 Donors cannot get hepatitis, HIV, or any other infections or diseases from giving blood.

-Reactions from donating are rare and are almost always minor when they do happen.
+Reactions from donating are rare and are almost always minor if they do happen.
 If you’re healthy, you can donate a unit (about a pint) of blood without harm because one unit is a small part of your total blood volume.
-Your body will replace the lost fluid within a day, and your bone marrow will replace all of the blood cells, usually within 4 to 6 weeks.
-You must wait at least 8 weeks between whole blood donations.
-Some blood components can be donated more often.
+Your body will replace the lost fluid within a day, and your bone marrow will replace the blood cells, usually within 4 to 6 weeks.

 Aside from protecting those who receive donated blood, rules are also in place to protect people who want to donate.
 Although guidelines can vary slightly by state and facility, for the most part donors must:

-People who are taking “blood thinners” or certain drugs that are used to treat acne, baldness, or an enlarged prostate may not be able to donate unless they’ve stopped the drug for a few days or weeks.
-People who have taken certain drugs for psoriasis or taken products made from human plasma or tissues may be kept from donating blood even longer.
+People who are taking “blood thinners” or certain drugs that are used to treat acne, baldness, an enlarged prostate, or some other conditions may not be able to donate unless they’ve stopped the drug for a certain amount of time.
 Other health and travel questions are reviewed with each donor in detail.
-(For a complete listing of eligibility of criteria, check the Red Cross website at www.redcrossblood.org/donating-blood/eligibility-requirements/eligibility-criteria-alphabetical-listing.)
+(For an example of eligibility criteria, check the Red Cross website at www.redcrossblood.org/donating-blood/eligibility-requirements/eligibility-criteria-alphabetical-listing.)

 FDA guidelines require that before giving blood, you must register; have your blood pressure, temperature, and heart rate checked; answer health questions; and get a blood test (usually by sticking a finger for a few drops of blood).
 You’ll need to fill out a questionnaire, asking about certain behaviors or travel that might put you at increased risk for some diseases.
 You must also be told details about what donating blood will be like before you decide to actually give blood.

 You’ll sit in a reclining chair or lie on a table.
 An area on your arm will be cleaned, and a sterile needle put into a vein (usually where your elbow bends).
 Removing a unit of whole blood usually takes about 10 to 15 minutes.
-Apheresis donation (described in Blood Transfusions for People with Cancer) may take 2 hours or longer.
+Apheresis donation (described in the next section) may take 2 hours or longer.

 Once your blood is taken, you’ll be asked to stay for a short time to make sure you’re feeling well.
 You’ll be given something to drink (such as fruit juice) and a light snack before leaving.